oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Explicit Typing {#explicit_typing}

-Section 3.11 of [@RFC8725] describes the use of explicit typing to prevent confusion attacks in which one kind of JWT is mistaken for another.
-SD-JWTs are also potentially vulnerable to such confusion attacks, so it is RECOMMENDED to specify an explicit type by including the `typ` header parameter when the SD-JWT is issued, and for Verifiers to check this value.
+[@RFC8725, section 3.11] describes the use of explicit typing as one mechanism to prevent confusion attacks (described in [@RFC8725, section 2.8]) in which one kind of JWT is mistaken for another.
+SD-JWTs are also potentially subject to such confusion attacks, so in the absence of other techniques, it is RECOMMENDED that application profiles of SD-JWT specify an explicit type by including the `typ` header parameter when the SD-JWT is issued, and for Verifiers to check this value.

-When explicit typing is employed for an SD-JWT, it is RECOMMENDED that a media type name of the format "application/example+sd-jwt" be used, where "example" is replaced by the identifier for the specific kind of SD-JWT.
+When explicit typing using the `typ` header is employed for an SD-JWT, it is RECOMMENDED that a media type name of the format "application/example+sd-jwt" be used, where "example" is replaced by the identifier for the specific kind of SD-JWT.
 The definition of `typ` in Section 4.1.9 of [@!RFC7515] recommends that the "application/" prefix be omitted, so "example+sd-jwt" would be the value of the `typ` header parameter.

+Use of the `cty` content type header parameter to indicate the content type of the SD-JWT payload can also be used to distinguish different types of JSON objects, or different kinds of JWT Claim Sets.

 # Privacy Considerations {#privacy_considerations}